This page summarizes the software released by the Mancoosi project.

 Besides basic functionalities for querying and setting package properties, dose3 also implements algorithms for solving more complex problems (monitoring package evolutions, correct and complete dependency resolution, repository-wide uninstallability checks).

-Full source code are available on the [Mancoosi Project Forge] (http://gforge.info.ucl.ac.be/projects/mancoosi/).
+Full source code and releases are now available on the Irill GitLab space.

 URPMI